How to set and achieve financial goals

-The beginning of a new year is a great time to consider your existing financial goals and decide if they still align with your priorities.
-It may also be a good time to check if you have the right systems and support needed to achieve these goals when you want to.
+It’s always a great time to consider your existing financial goals and decide if they still align with your priorities.
+And now may also be a good time to check if you have the right systems and support needed to achieve these goals when you want to.

 Whether you have a long list of ambitions for your money, or you’re just getting started, we’ll look at the four steps needed for effective goal-setting and—more importantly—goal-achieving: